thearn/nreltraining2013/docs/basic_optimization.rst

 an analysis of the equations used to build  our ActuatorDisk component.
 We'll try to use an optimizer to confirm that our component returns the correct value for Betz's limit.

 First, open the Parameters tab.
-Click on the ``add parameter`` button.
+Click on the ``Add Parameter`` button.
 A small dialog will open up that lets you specify which parameter you want to give to the optimizer.
 If you hit the down arrow, you will get a list of all the available variables.
 Pick ``ad.a``.
 This is the  axial induction factor, or a ratio of the incoming wind velocity to the velocity after it exits the turbine.
 You'll